Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Experiment Design and Results

-\textbf{Qualitative results:} In Fig.~\ref{segmap} we visualize the segmentation masks predicted by U-HVED, RFNet and ours from four combinations of modalities.
-Unlike theirs, our segmentations do not degrade sharply as additional modalities are dropped during inference phase.
-Even with single T2 or T1c+T2 modalities, we achieve decent segmentation maps.
+\textbf{Qualitative results:} In Fig.~\ref{segmap} we visualize the segmentation masks predicted by U-HVED, RFNet, and ours from four combinations of modalities.
+Unlike others, our segmentations do not degrade sharply as additional modalities are dropped during the inference phase.
+Even with single T2 or T1c+T2 modalities, we achieve decent segmentation.